awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 You should consider the following recommendations and considerations when using the `AmazonEC2ContainerServiceforEC2Role` managed IAM policy\.
 + Following the standard security advice of granting least privilege, you can modify the `AmazonEC2ContainerServiceforEC2Role` managed policy to fit your specific needs\.
 If any of the permissions granted in the managed policy aren't needed for your use case, create a custom policy and add only the permissions that you require\.
 For example, the `UpdateContainerInstancesState` permission is provided for Spot Instance draining\.
 If that permission isn't needed for your use case, exclude it using a custom policy\.
 For more information, see [Permissions details](#instance-iam-role-permissions)\.
 + Containers that are running on your container instances have access to all of the permissions that are supplied to the container instance role through [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)\.
 We recommend that you limit the permissions in your container instance role to the minimal list of permissions that are provided in the managed `AmazonEC2ContainerServiceforEC2Role` policy\.
 If the containers in your tasks need extra permissions that aren't listed, we recommend providing those tasks with their own IAM roles\.
-For more information, see [IAM roles for tasks](task-iam-roles.md)\.
+For more information, see [Task IAM role](task-iam-roles.md)\.

   You can prevent containers on the `docker0` bridge from accessing the permissions supplied to the container instance role\.
-You can do this while still allowing the permissions that are provided by [IAM roles for tasks](task-iam-roles.md) by running the following iptables command on your container instances\.
+You can do this while still allowing the permissions that are provided by [Task IAM role](task-iam-roles.md) by running the following iptables command on your container instances\.
 Containers can't query instance metadata with this rule in effect\.
 This command assumes the default Docker bridge configuration and it doesn't work with containers that use the `host` network mode\.
 For more information, see [Network mode](task_definition_parameters.md#network_mode)\.

   ```
   sudo yum install -y iptables-services; sudo iptables --insert FORWARD 1 --in-interface docker+ --destination 169.254.169.254/32 --jump DROP